The Birth of Quantum Mechanics and the Dirac Equation: Some Historical Context

-After that Pauli published a paper [12], where the progress was evident in combining quantum mechanics and the spin.
-Indeed, in this paper for the first time the evident matrix representation of electron spin in the form of $2\times 2$ matrices was suggested."Of course he does not explain the spin, he just incorporates its description in quantum terms.
+Shortly thereafter, Pauli published paper~\cite{Real-12} in which substantial progress was made in combining quantum mechanics with spin.
+Indeed, it was in this paper that the explicit matrix representation of the electron spin in the form of $2\times 2$ matrices was proposed for the first time. ``Of course he does not explain the spin, he just incorporates its description in quantum terms.
 This was an important advance, albeit a partial one.
 Heisenberg mentions the bet with Dirac in a letter to Jordan (May 1927); he feels that the insufficiencies in Pauli's paper will guarantee that he will win his bet.
 Pauli and others were dissatisfied with Pauli's paper because it did not meet the requirements of relativity.
-In fact, Pauli claimed that a consistent relativistic spin theory was in principle impossible."
+In fact, Pauli claimed that a consistent relativistic spin theory was in principle impossible.''

-So further according to [11] "Kramers did not believe this; so Kramers and Pauli made a bet that one could not construct a relativistic spin theory.
+Further, according to~\cite{Real-11}: ``Kramers did not believe this; so Kramers and Pauli made a bet that one could not construct a relativistic spin theory.
 Pauli issued a direct challenge to this effect to Kramers.
-Both Dirac and Kramers lost their bets -- but Dirac was certainly the moral victor and Kramers demonstrated eventually, even to Pauli's satisfaction, that he had effectively met Pauli's challenge.([11], page 64)"
+Both Dirac and Kramers lost their bets---but Dirac was certainly the moral victor and Kramers demonstrated eventually, even to Pauli's satisfaction, that he had effectively met Pauli's challenge'' (\cite{Real-11}, p.~64).

-Dirac published his famous paper [5] about 6 months after the expiration of his bet with Heisenberg.
-He was able to receive a formalism satisfying both the requirements of relativity and quantum mechanics.
-"At about that time (January 1928), Kramers had obtained, by a very intricate, complicated, and somewhat contrived method, a set of equations that had exactly the same mathematical and physical content as Dirac's equation.
+Dirac published his famous paper~\cite{Real-5} approximately six months after the bet with Heisenberg expired, producing a formalism that satisfied both the requirements of relativity and quantum mechanics. ``At about that time (January 1928), Kramers had obtained, by a very intricate, complicated, and somewhat contrived method, a set of equations that had exactly the same mathematical and physical content as Dirac's equation.
 (It actually takes some work to demonstrate that precise equivalence.)
-Kramers was very disappointed that even though he (Kramers) had achieved his goal, Dirac was ahead of him by just a few months."
-M. Dresden in his book continued "Perhaps because his derivation was somewhat cumbersome and Dirac's derivation was so elegant, he did not publish any of this until about 10 years later."
-The next reason could be the discussion with W. Pauli.
+Kramers was very disappointed that even though he (Kramers) had achieved his goal, Dirac was ahead of him by just a few months.''
+Dresden continues: ``Perhaps because his derivation was somewhat cumbersome and Dirac's derivation was so elegant, he did not publish any of this until about 10 years later.''
+An additional reason may have been his discussions with W.~Pauli.